Contact our corporate or local offices directly.

-Altium Concord Pro provides native ECAD to MCAD collaboration where data flows seamlessly between domains.
-No more polling for updates, and no more uncertainty.
+Concord Pro provides native ECAD to MCAD collaboration where data flows seamlessly between domains.
+No more polling for updates and no more uncertainty.
 Data is pushed between domains as the design evolves, ensuring design coherence.

-The following MCAD platforms and versions are currently supported:
+The following MCAD platforms and versions are officially supported: